jundalisay/sp/content/en/research/descartes/method/part-4.md

 <!-- But this could not be the case with the idea of a nature more perfect than myself; for to receive it from nothing was a thing manifestly impossible; and, because it is not less repugnant that the more perfect should be an effect of, and dependence on the less perfect, than that something should proceed from nothing, it was equally impossible that I could hold it from myself= accordingly, it but remained that it had been placed in me by a nature which was in reality more perfect than mine, and which even possessed within itself all the perfections of which I could form any idea; that is to say, in a single word, which was God.  -->

 I knew some perfections which I lacked.
+It meant that:
-It meant that I was not the only being in existence.
+- I was not the only being in existence.

-But, on the contrary, that there was logically some other more perfect Being upon whom I was dependent, and from whom I had received all that I possessed.
+- there was logically some other more perfect Being whom I was dependent on, and from whom I had received all that I possessed.

-If I had existed alone, and independently of every other being, so as be perfect, then I would never be able to think of the words infinite, eternal, immutable, omniscient, all-powerful and all the other things that I was not.
+If I had existed alone, and independently of every other being so as be perfect, then I would never be able to think of the words "infinite", "eternal", "immutable", "omniscient", "all-powerful" and all the other things that I was not.

 I therefore put all these perfections in God.

 <!--
 however little, which I actually possessed, I should have been able, for the same reason, to have had from myself the whole remainder of perfection, of the want of which I was conscious, and thus could of myself have become